Last update: Dec 4, 2018

 In the previous post we mentioned Search Everywhere.
 For navigating to specific entities, there are more specific shortcuts.
 Let’s get started:

-Navigate to class will send you to any class or module in your project.
-Navigate to symbol is a fast way to jump to any method:
+- Navigate to class — ⌘O / Ctrl+N. This shortcut will send you to any class or module in your project.

 While inside a file, use ⌘F12 / Ctrl+F12 to see the file structure and jump to the desired element.